-The monitoring frequency for acute tests shall be quarterly unless a sample is found to be acutely toxic during a routine test..
-If that occurs, the monitoring frequency shall become weekly (See Part I.C.
-3 c Accelerated Testing).
-Samples shall be collected on a two day progression; i.e., if the first sample is on a Monday, during the next sampling period, the sampling shall begin on a Wednesday, etc. If acute toxicity occurs in a test, the permittee shall promptly take all reasonable measures necessary to immediately reduce toxicity
+The monitoring frequency for acute tests shall be quarterly unless a sample is found to be acutely toxic during a routine test.
+If that occurs, the monitoring frequency shall become weekly (See Part I.C.3.c., Accelerated Testing).

+Samples shall be collected on a two day progression; i.e., if the first sample is on a Monday, during the next sampling period, the sampling shall begin on a Wednesday, etc.

 The replacement static acute toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, 5th Edition, (EPA 821/R/02/012), October 2002, as per 40 CFR 136.3(a) TABLE 1A-LIST OF APPROVED BIOLOGICAL METHODS.
-The permittee shall conduct the 48-hour static replacement toxicity test using Ceriodaphnia dubia and the acute 96-hour static replacement toxicity test using Pimephales promelas (fathead minnow).
-A CO2 atmosphere may be used (in conjunction with an unmodified test) in order to account for artificial pH drift, as previously authorized by the Executive Secretary.
+The permittee shall conduct the 48-hour static replacement toxicity test using Ceriodaphnia dubia and the acute 96-hour static replacement toxicity test using Pimephales promelas (fathead minnow) testing species.

-Acute toxicity occurs when 50 percent or more mortality is observed for either species at any effluent concentration greater then or equal to 100 % effluent (LC{50} lethal concentration to fifty percent of the population).
+Acute toxicity occurs when 50 percent or more mortality is observed for either species at any effluent concentration (lethal concentration or LC50).
 Mortality in the control must simultaneously be 10 percent or less for the results to be considered valid.
 If more than 10 percent control mortality occurs, the test shall be repeated until satisfactory control mortality is achieved.
+A variance to this requirement may be granted by the Executive Secretary if a mortality of less than 10 percent was observed in higher effluent dilutions.